Drone Operator Services

 What are the drone regulations for filming in Netherlands?

+Here is the breakdown.
 Drone filming in Netherlands is regulated by Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate).
-Registration required via ILT; EU drone operator certificate (A1/A2/A3) mandatory.
-The maximum flight altitude is 120m, and no-fly zones include Schiphol and regional airports (CTR zones), The Hague government district, royal palaces, military installations.
-Commercial filming permits require 10+ business days for specific category operations.
+Sign-ups needed via ILT.
+EU drone operator certificate (A1/A2/A3) required.
+The maximum flight altitude is 120m.
+No-fly zones have Schiphol and regional airports (CTR zones), The Hague government district, royal palaces, military installations.
+Commercial filming permits need 10+ business days for specific type operations.

 What does a drone operator do on a film set?